ankermake/AnkerMake-PrusaSlicer-Release/README.md

 ## License

-AnkerMake Studio is licensed under the GNU Affero General Public License, version 3.
-AnkerMake Studio is based on PrusaSlicer by PrusaResearch.
+eufyMake Studio is licensed under the GNU Affero General Public License, version 3. eufyMake Studio is based on PrusaSlicer by PrusaResearch.

 PrusaSlicer is licensed under the GNU Affero General Public License, version 3.
 PrusaSlicer is owned by Prusa Research.
 PrusaSlicer is originally based on Slic3r by Alessandro Ranellucci.